gross47/optimlanduse/README.md

 <a name="1.
 Einleitung">Introduction</a>
 </h3>

-**optimLanduse** provides methods for robust multi-criterial landscape optimization that explicitly include uncertainty in the optimization of the land allocation.
+**optimLanduse** provides methods for robust multi-criterial landscape optimization that explicitly account for uncertainty in the optimization of the land allocation to land-use options.
 High landscape diversity is assumed to increase the number and level of ecosystem services.
-However, the interactions between ecosystem service provision, disturbance and landscape composition are poorly understood.
-Knoke et al. (2016) therefore presented a novel approach to include uncertainty in the optimization of land allocation for improving the provision of multiple ecosystem services.
-The optimization framework of Knoke et al. (2016) is implemented in the **optimLanduse** package, with aim to make it easily accessible for practical the land-use optimization and to enable batch applications of land-use optimizations.
+However, the interactions between ecosystem service provision, disturbances and landscape composition are poorly understood.
+Knoke et al. (2016) therefore presented a novel approach to incorporate uncertainty in land allocation optimization to improve the provision of multiple ecosystem services.
+The optimization framework of Knoke et al. (2016) is implemented in the **optimLanduse** package, aiming to make it easily accessible for practical land-use optimization and to enable efficient batch applications.

-The method is already established in land-use optimization an has been applied in a couple of studies.
-More details about the theory, the formal optimization problem definition and also significant examples are listed in the <a href="#7.
+The method is already established in land-use optimization and has been applied in a couple of studies.
+More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the <a href="#7.
 Literatur">literature</a> section

 We designed a graphical shiny application for the package to get a quick idea of the functionalities of the package, see https://gitlab.gwdg.de/forest_economics_goettingen/optimlanduse_shiny.